-Additional information on the Authority's capital assets can be found in note 6 on pages 48-49 of this report.
+Additional information on the Authority's capital assets can be found in note 6 of this report.

-Long-term Debt.
-At the end of the current fiscal year, the Authority had total debt outstanding of \$2,322,102.
-The long-term obligations comprises of compensated absences and loans payable.
+Long-term obligations.
+At the end of the current fiscal year, the Authority had total debt outstanding of \$2,238,927.
+The long-term debt consists of a loan payable.